Me at the beginning of the month: ‘I’ve been paid, time for a new set of gorgeous acrylic nails!’

 Step 3: Protect your skin

 Acetone can be harsh on your poor skin.
 To protect it, apply petroleum jelly to the skin surrounding your nail beds.
-This will stop the solution from drying out your skin – you’ll thank us later.
+This will stop the solution from drying out your skin.
+So you will have nice, healthy looking skin to match your new acrylic-free nails!

 Step 4: Wrap your nails